Campus Improvement Plan

 Staff Responsible for Monitoring: Classroom teachers, Instructional Support Staff and Administrators

-Funding Sources: - 199 PIC 25 - ESL/Bilingual - $1,000, - 199 PIC 23 - Special Education - $500
+Funding Sources: Translation Tools - 199 PIC 25 - ESL/Bilingual - $800

 Strategy 3: Campus wide Assessment and Data Study Team Calendar will be built to ensure timely analysis and response to student performance.

-Strategy's Expected Result/Impact: Consistent collection of student data with time for analysis and planning.
+Strategy's Expected Result/Impact: Consistent collection of student data with time for analysis and planning

 Staff Responsible for Monitoring: Classroom teachers, Instructional Support Staff and Administrators